-8.20(1) Public record.
+- 8.20(1) Public record.
 All forms filed under this chapter are public records and shall be available in the board office for inspection and copying.
-A filed form shall be retained by the board for a period of at least five years from the date the form was filed.

-8.20(2) Internet access.
-Forms filed under this chapter shall be accessible for viewing via the board's website at www.iowa.gov/ethics as follows:

-a.
-A list of registered executive branch lobbyists and executive branch lobbyist clients for the current calendar year and the two previous calendar years.

-b.
-An executive branch lobbyist client report for as long as the general assembly posts the executive branch lobbyist client reports on the general assembly's website.
+A filed form shall be retained by the board for a period of at least five years from the date the form was filed. - 8.20(2) Internet access.
+Forms filed under this chapter shall be accessible for viewing via the board's website at www.iowa.gov/ethics as follows: - a.
+A list of registered executive branch lobbyists and executive branch lobbyist clients for the current calendar year and the two previous calendar years. - b.
+An executive branch lobbyist client report for as long as the general assembly posts the executive branch lobbyist client reports on the general assembly's website. - c.

-c.
 A session function registration notice and a session function reporting form for as long as the general assembly posts the session function registration notice and a session function reporting form on the general assembly's website.

+This rule is intended to implement Iowa Code section 68B.32A(5).
 [Editorial change: IAC Supplement 4/8/09; ARC 8805B, IAB 6/2/10, effective 7/7/10; ARC 9983B, IAB 2/8/12, effective 3/14/12]